sabarish98/sabarish98/README.md

 Here are some ideas to get you started:
 -->
-## I am a Software Engineer predominantly working in Ruby on Rails, .NET and occasionally in EmberJS
+## I am a Software Engineer, predominantly working in Ruby on Rails, .NET and occasionally in EmberJS

 - 🌱 I’m currently learning Javascript, improving my Ruby skills
 - 👯 I’m looking to collaborate with others and work on open-source projects as well